Gabe Jones

-Gabriel "Gabe" Jones is a fictional character appearing in American comic books published by Marvel Comics.
+Gabriel Jones is a fictional character appearing in American comic books published by Marvel Comics.
 Created by writer-editor Stan Lee and artist and co-plotter Jack Kirby, he made his first appearance in World War II war comics series Sgt.
 Fury and his Howling Commandos #1 (May 1963).

 Derek Luke portrayed the character in the Marvel Cinematic Universe film Captain America: The First Avenger.
 Additionally, B. J. Britt portrayed Jones' grandson, Antoine "Trip" Triplett in the Marvel Cinematic Universe television series Agents of S.H.I.E.L.D.

 Publication history

 Gabe Jones appeared as a regular cast-member in virtually every issue and annual of Sgt.
 Fury and his Howling Commandos.
 In present-day stories, initially in the feature "Nick Fury, Agent of S.H.I.E.L.D." in Strange Tales, he appears as an agent of that fictional espionage organization — inexplicably aged very little, like fellow World War II vet and agent Dum Dum Dugan, despite a retcon explanation for agency head Nick Fury's youthfulness.
 As a S.H.I.E.L.D. agent, Jones has appeared in issues of The Avengers, Iron Man, Captain America, The Incredible Hulk, Godzilla, the first two volumes of Nick Fury, Agent of S.H.I.E.L.D., and the 1988 miniseries Nick Fury vs. S.H.I.E.L.D.

 Although colorist Stan Goldberg knew that Jones was African American, the company that made the engraving plates for Sgt.
 Fury and his Howling Commandos #1 thought a mistake had been made and colored him the same color as the rest of the Howling Commandos.